 Are We Our Government?

-The United States elected an African American President eight years ago and increased diversity in Congressional representation over the last few decades.
+The United States elected an African American President a decade ago and increased diversity in Congressional representation over the last few decades.

 Is this cause for celebration?

 It was reported as a major achievement when, for the first time in history, more than 100 women served on Capitol Hill.
 Pew Research deemed that very same 114th Congress the most diverse in history.
 But a closer look at the numbers reveals that the U.S. government remains a kingdom for Caucasians with penises (sans the "balls").